No Kill Louisville's Pet Food Bank

 Select Sams Club locations

 Select Kroger locations

 If you would like more information on participation requirements, how to donate, or how to volunteer, please contact NKL Pet Food Bank at firstname.lastname@example.org.

-Donate here on-line or mail a donation to: "Pet Food Bank, PO Box 6655, Louisville, KY, 40217"
+Donate on-line or mail a donation to: "Pet Food Bank, PO Box 6655, Louisville, KY, 40206"

 Food and Other Donations

-Pet food distributed by No Kill Louisville to families and their pets in need is donated food by producers, stores, and individuals.
+Pet food distributed by No Kill Louisville is donated by producers, stores, and individuals.

 Donations can also be dropped off at the following during business hours: